NASA offers free software online in new catalog

 On Wednesday, the space agency released its latest online software catalog of over 1,000 code descriptions related to topics such as guidance systems, robotics, aeronautics, climate simulators, biological sensors and design tools.

-The codes are free, but have varying levels of access restrictions.
+The codes are free but have varying levels of access restrictions.
 Some are open to all US citizens.
-Others are restricted to use by other federal agencies.
+Others are restricted for use by other federal agencies.
 Some are available to people outside the US.
 Others are open source.

 The open-source material can be downloaded directly, but many items require at least the creation of an account.
 Some codes have stiffer access requirements, such as a current government contract or the signing of a usage agreement.